jmoehler/SmartGarden/README.md

 ## About SmartGarden

-SmartGarden was conceived, designed, and implemented as part of the [Programmierpraktikum: Cyber-Physical Systems](https://moseskonto.tu-berlin.de/moses/modultransfersystem/bolognamodule/beschreibung/anzeigen.html?nummer=40277&version=5) Bachelor’s course at Tu Berlin.
+SmartGarden was conceived, designed, and implemented in a team effort as part of the [Programmierpraktikum: Cyber-Physical Systems](https://moseskonto.tu-berlin.de/moses/modultransfersystem/bolognamodule/beschreibung/anzeigen.html?nummer=40277&version=5) Bachelor’s course at Tu Berlin.

 The SmartGarden system is an autonomous indoor gardening solution designed to provide users with a convenient and efficient way to manage their indoor plants.
 This project combines hardware and software components, including a webserver, a central hub, a database, sensors, actuators, and a picture analysis module.